About the author

 Rhode Island

-Rhode Island’s Healthy and Safe Families and Workplaces Act mandates that “all employees employed by an employer of eighteen (18) or more employees in Rhode Island shall accrue a minimum of one hour of paid sick and safe leave time for every thirty-five (35) hours worked.”
+Rhode Island’s Healthy and Safe Families and Workplaces Act mandates that all employers with 18 or more employees provide one hour of paid sick and safe leave for every 35 hours worked.

-Employees are capped at a maximum of 40 hours of paid sick and safe leave accrued per year unless their employer decides to set a higher limit “in both accrual and use.”
+Employees are capped at a maximum of 40 hours of paid sick and safe leave accrued per year unless their employer decides to set a higher limit.

 Employers with fewer than 18 employees are still required to provide sick and safe leave time, but it is not required that this time be paid.